maaslalani/gambit/README.md

 </p>
 <br/>

+### Warning

+`gambit` does not have many features at the moment.
+I plan on adding a chess engine, mouse support, timers, networked play, game replays, etc...

 ### Move

-Suppose you want to open as white with Pawn E4.
+Suppose you want to open as white with Pawn `E4`.
 You will first select the square with the piece you want to move by typing `E2`, then type the square of the desired end position `E4`.